News and Insights

 October 1, 2024

-Creating a culture of safety—and how to go about it—is a hot topic among health and safety professionals.
+Creating a safety culture—and how to go about it—is a hot topic among health and safety professionals.

 It’s good we’re all talking about it.
 Because workplace safety statistics in the United States are trending in the wrong direction.